Striking Balance in Salary Negotiations | Wealth of Geeks

 “Be data-driven,” advises CEO Chas Cooper, whose company Luminos publishes the career development site Acendance.
 He suggests arming oneself with a printout of comparable job openings and salaries.
 “If you let the data play hardball for you, then you can afford to be very polite and respectful when you have the discussion.”

-Websites like Glassdoor, Payscale, Salary.com, or JobBuzz can yield the data necessary for these conversations.
-The U.S. Bureau of Labor Statistics can also be of use in obtaining data.
+Websites like Glassdoor, Payscale, Salary.com, or JobBuzz offer the data necessary for these conversations.
+The U.S. Bureau of Labor Statistics is also useful in obtaining data.
 Given that it’s never clear which way the interview will lead, be sure to bring as much detail as possible on the available positions.

 “Once you've established the gap between your value on the job market and your current compensation,” Cooper says, “make your ask very specific and clear.
 Don't just leave it up to your employer to guess what compensation will make you happy.
 Spell it out for them in specific numbers and terms.”